sassoftware/viya4-monitoring-kubernetes/logging/Log_Retention.md

 ### Index Policies and the Index State Management Plug-In

 Log-retention processing is implemented via index policies.
-These are a feature of the Index State Management plug-in to the Open Distro for Elasticsearch.
+These are a feature of the Index State Management plug-in to OpenSearch.
 The two index management policies defined are identical other than the retention period.
 For each policy, an incoming message is loaded into memory and placed in the "hot" state, which makes it available to be searched.
 After the retention